infernoarchon/LitLab/README.md

 LitLab is a concept collaborative writing tool that allows anyone to create awesome stories with others around the world.
 Try out our MVP developed by the LitLab team in just under two weeks.

-## Note before trying
-This concept currently covers a global chat room and allows for users to collaborate on stories in real time, however, final post content, other than title and description will not be saved in the database.
-Future versions will include the ability to create Poems and Song lyrics as well.

 ## Deployment

-The live project can be viewed here: https://litlab.herokuapp.com/
+The live project can be viewed here: http://www.litlab.io

 ## Test Accounts
 You can sign up for your own account or use one of the accounts below to test the app:

-email: demouser@gmail.com
+email: test@test.com
-password: blahblah
+password: test123

-email: anotherdemo@gmail.com
+email: ghostwriter@test.com
-password: blahblah
+password: ghost123

 ## Built With